Professor Ajay Shah MD FRCP FMedSci

 Tel: +44 (0)20 7848 5189

-(a) NADPH oxidases in cardiac hypertrophy, remodelling and heart failure
+(a) NADPH oxidases in heart failure and vascular dysfunction

 Increased expression of NADPH oxidease subunits in failing human heart (left) compared to non-failing (right)